 There are double rooms in the main villa plus cabins with en-suite double/single rooms have been built at the back of the property.
 Facilities are basic but always clean, WiFi is free, plenty of social and quiet areas, there are gardens out front plus a resident cat, staff are really helpful and the Outer Link bus stops across the street by the tennis courts.

-*UPDATE* – When I returned here in late 2017, I found out the owners are selling Bamber House next year and as a result I feel standards have slipped.
+*UPDATE* – When I returned here in 2018, I found out the owners are selling Bamber House soon and as a result I feel standards have slipped.

 My main annoyance was that the WiFi signal doesn’t reach the cabins and when I asked about this, the staff confirmed the owners won’t be investing in better WiFi or anything else, because they’re selling it and investing more into Oakland’s Lodge instead – their other accommodation business.